On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

+Intuitively, this question is much simpler.
+Indeed, for open components, it is trivially solvable in polynomial time, because open components are \emph{hereditary}: any subset of an open temporal component remains an open temporal component (a fact also observed in~\cite{CLMS24}).
+This implies, in particular, that the answer is yes if and only if there exists three vertices that form an open component, which is easy to check.
+In contrast, \emph{closed} components are not hereditary (not even quasi-hereditary): the existence of a closed component of size $k$ does not imply the existence of one of size $k-1$, making the answer to the closed version of the question unclear.

+Our main result is the striking fact that \NCTCC is indeed \textsf{NP}-hard, for both directed and undirected temporal graphs, even in the happy setting.
+(Recall that in directed temporal graphs, the happy condition is that no in-arc shares a common label with an out-arc at the same node, so that no two arcs with a same label can be composed even in the non-strict case.)

-Note that the two results on undirected temporal graphs are incomparable.
-Indeed, the problem cannot be hard for constant lifetime in the happy setting, as an algorithm by Lopes Costa et al.~\cite{CLMS24} implies indirectly that \NCTCC is FPT for the lifetime in happy undirected graphs (and more generally, in the nonstrict setting).
-Thus, these results are tight in terms of the considered setting.
-These results also strengthen the \textsf{W[1]}-hardness for~$k+L$ by Lopes Costa et al.~\cite{CLMS24} to a \textsf{para-NP}-hardness for the problem of determining whether a closed component of size at least~$k$ exists (except in the undirected nonstrict setting, where the problem is FPT).
-Technically, the presented reductions have further strong implications for several questions related to closed components.
+\begin{theorem} \NCTCC is \textsf{NP}-hard on happy directed temporal graphs, even if the lifetime is bounded (namely, $L\ge 11$). \end{theorem} \begin{theorem} \NCTCC is \textsf{NP}-hard on happy undirected temporal graphs. \end{theorem} For the undirected case, this leaves open the setting with constant lifetime.
+Indeed, the problem cannot be hard for constant lifetime in the non-strict (and thus happy) setting, as an algorithm by Lopes Costa et al.~\cite{CLMS24} implies indirectly that \NCTCC is FPT when parameterized by $L$ in this setting.
+We show that all remaining settings are \textsf{NP}-hard for constant lifetime. \begin{theorem} \NCTCC is \textsf{NP}-hard on simple undirected temporal graphs in the strict setting, even if the lifetime is bounded (namely, $L\ge 55$). \end{theorem} Thus, these results are tight in terms of the considered settings.
+As a by-product, our results strengthen the \textsf{W[1]}-hardness for~$k+L$ by Lopes Costa et al.~\cite{CLMS24} to a \textsf{para-NP}-hardness for the problem of determining whether a closed component of size at least~$k$ exists (except in the undirected non-strict setting, where the problem is FPT).
+Technically, the presented reductions have further strong implications for several questions related to temporal components.
 Namely: